definitelynotstarlord/SlowHeim/README.md

   - Use `F2` to monitor your instances and stay as low as you can.
 Anything over 10,000 is definitely going to be a bad time
   - See the `Section 2: Optimize Boot Configuration for Better FPS` section at the [RobThePCGuy's Performance Mod Guide](https://github.com/RobThePCGuy/Performance-Mod-Guide-For-Valheim/blob/main/README.md).
 We see considerable boost in performance when using these options.
 - If you're hosting for friends, here are a few mods I'd recommend:
-  - For improved networking, combine [Network by Smoothbrain](https://thunderstore.io/c/valheim/p/Smoothbrain/Network/) and [ReturnToSender by ComfyMods](https://thunderstore.io/c/valheim/p/ComfyMods/ReturnToSender/)
+  - For improved networking (if the included NetworkTweaks doesn't help, be sure to disable it before trying these recommended networking mods), combine [Network by Smoothbrain](https://thunderstore.io/c/valheim/p/Smoothbrain/Network/) and [ReturnToSender by ComfyMods](https://thunderstore.io/c/valheim/p/ComfyMods/ReturnToSender/)
-  - [NetworkTweaks by Searica](https://thunderstore.io/c/valheim/p/Searica/NetworkTweaks/) exists, but I have never used it.
   - [Groups by Smoothbrain](https://thunderstore.io/c/valheim/p/Smoothbrain/Groups/) is cool because you can see your teammates' health.
 That is all the value it really adds.
   - [Server devcommands by JereKuusela](https://thunderstore.io/c/valheim/p/JereKuusela/Server_devcommands/) is a great mod to help you administer your server.
-  - [ServerCharacters](https://thunderstore.io/c/valheim/p/Smoothbrain/ServerCharacters/) is a must when playing on hosted server.
-  - [Dedicated Server by Smoothbrain](https://thunderstore.io/c/valheim/p/Smoothbrain/DedicatedServer/) is considered experimental, but may improve latency.
-I have yet to try it.
 - When installing on a server, make sure you're not adding any "client-side only" mods.
 Use WinSCP to upload the mods via FTP while the server is shutdown.

 ## Server Installation
-- Disable SmoothSave on clients and if you are uploading these mods to a server as SmoothSave needs to only be server-side.
 - Shutdown your server.
 - Copy everything to your server except for these mods:
-  - StartupAccelerator
   - BepInEx Configuration Manager
   - Render Limits
   - CurrencyPocket